The article is accessible at this link, but you’ll need a subscription to Project Muse or institutional access to ACS.

 Most historical research articles published in academic journals come between 8000 and 12,000 words each, notes included.
 They translate to approximately 16-30 pages long, depending on formatting.
 Occasionally, however, a journal may choose to publish a considerably longer article.
-In the last three months, I’ve read three such long articles: 49, 70, and 75 pages, respectively, and wrote up on one of them.
+In the last three months, I’ve read three long ones at 49, 62, and 75 pages, respectively, and wrote up on one of them.

 It’s an article by Alex-Thai Vo about land reform in North Vietnam published in the Journal of Vietnamese Studies.
 The second article, also in JVS, comes from Sean Fear, graduate colleague of Vo at Cornell.
 (Fear successfully defended his dissertation last week.)
-His is about a topic that no historian has ever addressed before: the posthumous impact of Ngô Đình Diệm in the Second Republic of South Vietnam (1967-1975).
+His is about a topic that no historian has ever addressed before: the posthumous impact of Ngô Đình Diệm during the Second Republic (1967-1975) in South Vietnam.
 Having read it twice, I can say that it is well grounded in South Vietnamese archives and offers an angle that I’d never really seen before in all the things I’ve read about the Vietnam War.

 The third article is called “The Called, the Chosen, and the Tempted: Psychologists, the Church, and the Scandal.”
 Its author is Tom McCarthy, professor of history at the U.S. Naval Academy.
 Although a good deal shorter than either of the JVS pieces, it is still twice longer than the majority of history articles.
-It came to my attention thanks to a conversation I had with Thomas Rzeznik, whose last four years in grad school at Notre Dame were also my first four years there.
-Tom has taught history at Seton Hall since 2006 and co-edited the journal American Catholic Studies since 2013.
-The ACS publishes mostly on history and theology, and this article indeed appears there.
+It came to my attention thanks to a conversation I had with Tom Rzeznik, whose last four years of grad school at Notre Dame were my first four years there.
+Tom has taught history at Seton Hall University since 2006 and co-edited the journal American Catholic Studies since 2013.
+The ACS publishes many historians, and the Tom McCarthy article indeed appears there.

-Moving from the Vo and Fear articles to that by McCarthy is like leaping from one world into a very different second world.
+Moving from the Vo and Fear articles to the McCarthy is leaping from one world into a very different one.
 There is overlap in time frame: the Vietnamese and their conflict from the 1950s to the 1970s, and American Catholicism and its clergy from the 1950s to the 1980s.
 Otherwise, the articles diverge vastly in subject matter and historiography.
-I’ve also read the McCarthy article twice, and think that it makes an excellent mark on studies about this horrific phenomenon in modern history of American (and global) Catholicism.
+Having read the McCarthy article twice, I think it makes an excellent mark on studies about this horrific phenomenon in the modern history of American (and global) Catholicism.

 Although I am not a historian of religion, I have been interested in this particular history for a couple of reasons.
 The first reason is academic, as this subject is related to my broad field of twentieth-century American history.
-Moreover, there were a lot of Catholics among Vietnamese refugees and immigrants to the U.S. since 1975.
-Sooner or later, historians of Vietnamese Americans will have to engage scholarship on the U.S. Catholic Church in their thinking and research.
+Moreover, there have been a lot of Catholics among Vietnamese refugees and immigrants to the U.S. since 1975.
+Sooner or later, students of Vietnamese Americans will have to engage the scholarship on the U.S. Catholic Church into their research.

-The second reason has to do with my personal history, as all of my formal education in the U.S. came from Catholic schools: eighth grade in parochial school, parochial high school, undergrad at a Christian Brothers liberal arts college, a semester at Catholic University of America, and of course Notre Dame.
-(All that Catholic education, I’d like to say jokingly, yet how come not a single Jesuit institution?)
-When I came to the U.S., there was already one high-profile case of sex abuse by a priest in my home diocese in southeastern Minnesota.
+The second reason has to do with my personal history, as all of my formal education in the U.S. came from Catholic schools: parochial schools from eighth to twelfth grades; undergraduate studies at a Christian Brothers liberal arts college; a semester of graduate courses at Catholic University of America; and of course Notre Dame.
+(All that Catholic education, I’d like to joke, yet not a single Jesuit institution!)
+When I first came to the U.S., there was already one high-profile case of sex abuse by a priest in my then home diocese in southeastern Minnesota.
 As I learned years later, another priest (whose theology class was among the best classes I had in high school) would be accused of sexually abusing a number of boys prior to his time at my high school.
-He admitted to these allegations, was laicized, and died in disgrace two years ago as the diocese worked at settling lawsuits by victims.
+He admitted to these allegations, was laicized, and died in disgrace two years ago as the diocese was settling lawsuits from victims.
 Like the larger Archdiocese of Minneapolis-St. Paul, which has dealt with many cases of clergy sexual abuse, there remains many issues related to this horrible history in my former diocese.

 Given the combination of personal history and academic studies, I read the McCarthy article with great interest.
 It begins with the John Jay reports issued in 2004 and 2011, which “found a thirty-year trend of rising incidents between 1950 and 1980, followed by a sharp decline during the 1980s.”
 Numerically speaking, the incidents “involved nearly 4,500 accused priests and nearly 11,000 different alleged victims.”
 Notably, more “than eighty percent of the victims were male.”

 Sorry for not citing page numbers.
-But you can easily locate them in the article because I largely follow the article from top to bottom.
+But you can easily locate them in the article because I largely follow it from top to bottom.

 Comprehensive and impressive that the John Jay reports are, they of course could not account for all things.
 As many scholars before, Tom McCarthy calls the reports “a landmark” and “without precedent,” especially as “a compilation of data on child sexual abuse within a large organization.”
 Scholars other than those of Catholicism will no doubt study and reference them in the future.
 But they “were less successful in providing a persuasive explanation for the problem.”
 This is where Tom McCarthy steps in.

-The task of a historian is, of course, to historicize, and McCarthy historicizes from the vantage point of interactions between the Catholic hierarchy and modern psychology.
+The task of a historian is to historicize, and McCarthy historicizes from the vantage point of interactions between the Catholic hierarchy and modern psychology.
 It is a complex and complicated history, and McCarthy ends up posing even more questions.
 But he also offers a starting point to approach the complexities.

 McCarthy begins with the history of psychological candidate assessment.
 In the 1930s, Thomas Verner Moore, a Carthusian priest and the “most important Catholic psychologist-psychiatrist of the first half of the twentieth century,” recommended psychological assessment for candidates to the seminary and the priesthood.
 Besides teaching and directing dissertations at Catholic University, Moore worked as a clinician at a Catholic psychiatric hospital from 1923 to 1947.
 Moore found that “priests had higher rates of schizophrenia, paranoia, manic-depression, and alcoholism than the general male patient population in mental hospitals.”
 It is not to say that there were a lot of priests with very serious problems.
 But as McCarthy puts it, “there were large numbers with minor problems, more than one found in the general population.”
 In any event, the Carthusian “hypothesized that the priesthood might attract people with psychological problems.”
 Hence his recommendation for psychological assessment.

 The next major figure in this story was the Jesuit William Bier, who indeed began to assess candidates for his order’s New York Province.
-Like Moore, Bier obtained a PhD in psychology and taught at Fordham.
+Like Moore, Bier obtained a PhD in psychology and taught college (Fordham).
 He also founded the American Catholic Psychological Association (ACPA) in the late 1940s.
-A number of other Catholic psychologists – both clergy and laity, mostly men but also women – also researched and advocated a similar line of thought.
+A number of other Catholic psychologists–both clergy and laity, mostly men but also women–also researched and advocated a similar line of thought.
 Although psychological assessment for admittance was still far from universal in the mid-1950s, it was certainly more popular than the 1940s.
 At the Vatican, Pope Pius XII even endorsed its use if with a certain qualification.
 The Minnesota Multiphasic Personality Inventory (MMPI) was incorporated into assessment for candidates to the priesthood.

 The story is straightforward so far, but here comes the first twist.
 Prominent Catholic psychologists such as Bier and Thomas N. McCarthy, a lay counselor at La Salle University (a Christian Brothers institution in Philadelphia), recommended more stringent standards for admission.
 At the same time, “vocation directors understood the limitations of psychological assessment, so generally they ran the risk of accepting a few bad apples in order to get all of the good ones.”
 Thomas N. McCarthy recommended admittance of 40-50% of applicants, but dioceses and religious orders accepted about 80%.